-Changing careers to become a Registered Dietitian can be overwhelming.
-I share my advice for changing careers to become a Registered Dietitian, including how to start the process, how long it takes and my path to becoming an RD.
+Follow these tips to become a Registered Dietitian, including how long it takes and my path to becoming an RD.

 I used to work in Advertising Sales for major television networks.
 Why did I choose that career path?
 Well, it was really just something that I stumbled upon after college, but I never really loved it or felt fulfilled.
 I spent two years getting acquainted with the world of advertising, and then I spent the next two years figuring out how I could get out of the world of advertising.